Intersex rights in the United States: Rights advocacy

 Notable intersex rights organizations include interACT and Intersex Campaign for Equality.
 Former intersex rights organizations include the Intersex Society of North America.

-Notable advocates include Eden Atwood, Max Beck, Cheryl Chase, Cary Gabriel Costello, Georgiann Davis, Tiger Devore, Alice Dreger, Betsy Driver, Pidgeon Pagonis, Anne Tamar-Mattis, Hida Viloria, Sean Saifa Wall, Kimberly Zieselman and Dana Zzyym.
+Notable advocates include Eden Atwood, Max Beck, Cheryl Chase, Cary Gabriel Costello, Georgiann Davis, Tiger Devore, Alice Dreger, Betsy Driver, Pidgeon Pagonis, Anne Tamar-Mattis, Hida Viloria, Sean Saifa Wall, Alicia Roth Weigel, Kimberly Zieselman and Dana Zzyym.

 Personal testimonies are detailed in the San Francisco Human Rights Commission report, and also in a 2015 issue of Narrative Inquiry in Bioethics, and a Lambda Literary Award winning book, Intersex (For Lack of a Better Word), by Thea Hillman.
 In 2021, Kimberly Zieselman won the Stonewall Honor Books in Non-Fiction Award in 2021 for her memoir XOXY.
 In 2017, Hatchette Book Group published a memoir, Born Both, by Hida Viloria.
 Movies include the short, award-winning film XXXY (2000).

 US Passports

 In October 2021, the very first US Passport with a gender X was issued.
-Since April 11, 2022 US Passports give the sex/gender options of male, female and X by self determination.
+From April 11, 2022 to January 2025, US Passports gave the sex/gender options of male, female and X by self determination.

+Upon his inauguration on January 20, 2025, Donald Trump issued an executive order which directed the US federal government to replace all uses of gender, including passports, with a new legal category of biological sex from the time of conception, and to only recognize two biological sexes based on size of gametes produced.
+On January 23, 2025, secretary of state Marco Rubio instructed staff to suspend all applications for passports that requested an "X" sex marker or a change to the existing sex marker.

+In February 2025, the State Department issued new guidance stating that already-issued passports with an "X" sex marker would remain valid until expired or replaced.
+In-progress passport applications, and applications received as of February 7, 2025, would be limited to male or female designations.

+However, on June 17, 2025, Massachusetts District Judge Julia Kobick ruled in Orr v.
+Trump, in an expanded preliminary injunction, that the State Department must issue passports that matches one's gender identity, including "X"-gender designators and including those who had previously been issued a passport matching their assigned sex at birth.